Tutorial

 Phoenix is a web application development framework written in the Elixir programming language.
 It is designed to make it easy to focus on your business domain, bringing you immediate productivity and long-term code maintainability.

 It comes with support for building real-time applications out of the box.
-Either by using Phoenix channels with Phoenix Presence, or by using Phoenix LiveView and build real-time interactive apps without frontend complexity.
+Either by using Phoenix Channels with Phoenix Presence, or by using Phoenix LiveView to build real-time interactive apps without frontend complexity.

 Phoenix is opinionated software.
 It makes the assumption that there is a “best” way to do things, and it’s designed to encourage that way - and in some cases to discourage alternatives.